oatlog/oatlog/doc/proposal/main.typ

     matching $a+b$ also tried matching $b+a$.
   ],
   [
-    skipping unnecessary indices, as we think is done by Eqlog but not egglog ],
+    skipping maintaining unnecessary indices, as we think is done by Eqlog but not egglog ],
   [
     optimizing index data structures for joining, considering memory access, possibly using SIMD ],
   [
-    matching multiple rules together at the same time ]
+    matching multiple rules together at the same time ],
+  [
+    speeding up joins by strategically materializing subqueries ]
 )